fabwat/geo_graphene/README.md

 }

-c) How to search nearest partner
+c) How to search nearest restaurant

 query{